Deterministic and nondeterministic functions

 Applies to: SQL Server (all supported versions) Azure SQL Database

-Deterministic functions always return the same result any time they are called with a specific set of input values and given the same state of the database.
-Nondeterministic functions may return different results each time they are called with a specific set of input values even if the database state that they access remains the same.
+Deterministic functions always return the same result any time they're called with a specific set of input values and given the same state of the database.
+Nondeterministic functions may return different results each time they're called with a specific set of input values even if the database state that they access remains the same.
 For example, the function AVG always returns the same result given the qualifications stated above, but the GETDATE function, which returns the current datetime value, always returns a different result.

-This topic identifies the determinism of built-in system functions and the effect on the deterministic property of user-defined functions when it contains a call to extended stored procedures.
+This article identifies the determinism of built-in system functions and the effect on the deterministic property of user-defined functions when it contains a call to extended stored procedures.

-You cannot influence the determinism of any built-in function.
+You can't influence the determinism of any built-in function.
 Each built-in function is deterministic or nondeterministic based on how the function is implemented by SQL Server.
-For example, specifying an ORDER BY clause in a query does not change the determinism of a function that is used in that query.
+For example, specifying an ORDER BY clause in a query doesn't change the determinism of a function that is used in that query.

 The following built-in functions from categories of built-in functions other than string functions are always deterministic.

-The following functions are not always deterministic, but can be used in indexed views or indexes on computed columns when they are specified in a deterministic manner.
+The following functions aren't always deterministic, but can be used in indexed views or indexes on computed columns when they're specified in a deterministic manner.